UAW says General Motors workers vote in favor of U.S. labor contract

 Over the next several days, UAW leaders will meet with skilled trades workers at each work site to determine their reasons for rejecting the deal, a union statement said.

-The UAW’s executive board will then meet to determine next steps.
+Then, the UAW’s executive board will meet to determine the next steps.
 But any changes to the national contract can only affect skilled trades workers, the UAW said.

-“The results of this process cannot change aspects of the agreement which are common to all members,” the UAW said.

 GM also has 52,700 UAW members.